git/git.github.io/rev_news/drafts/edition-116.md

   my project completely changed my mental model for the tool.
-Before GSoC, Git was a clunky tool reserved for software development work but post-Git, I know the most frequent commands like the back of my hand, and I’ve already used Git to version control many of my non software files.
+Before GSoC, Git was a clunky tool reserved for software development work but post-Git, I know the most frequent commands like the back of my hand, and I’ve already used Git to version control many of my non-software files.
 I feel like I’ve learnt enough Git to last my entire career.

 * How do you balance your contributions with other responsibilities like work or school?